dart-targets/targets/README.md

 Students can run the tests on their assignment with `targets check` and submit with `targets submit` (after first running `targets setup`).
 Student submissions are validated with a Google account (the primary email of the account must match the one their enter in `targets setup`).

-Submission is active, but the submission viewer isn't fully set up yet.
-I intend to offer submission free of charge for the time being, with submissions deleted after 30 days.
-I may have to change this policy in the future depending on demand.

 Submissions are made to the GitHub user or organization name set in the `owner` variable of `tests.dart`.
 Once submissions have been uploaded, you can view and download them [here](http://darttargets.com/results) by logging into your GitHub account.

 Once you download a zip of submissions, you can run tests on all them with `targets batch`.
 Just put a `tests.dart` file (ideally, this should include different tests from what you provide in the template to ensure students don't just write code to pass the tests) in a folder called `targets` within the extracted zip file. `targets batch` will output a log of tests on all submissions to `log.txt`.